 For Black Flag, it's Pirate's Creed or Grand Theft Man O'War

 What Could Have Been: As per Nolan North in a 2015 discussion, the initial idea for the series was that Desmond would eventually appear in a Grand Finale as the ultimate Assassin after imbibing the abilities of all his ancestors and that the finale would have had Desmond going back and forth in time as he becomes an Assassin in the present day.
-This idea had to be abandoned when the writers realized that they didn't like the direction Desmond's story and characterization were headed and they couldn't figure out a way to fix it, leading to the setting shift beginning in Black Flag.
+This idea had to be abandoned when the writers realized that they didn't like the direction Desmond's story and characterization were headed.
+Initially the developers weren't sure if the AC games would be historical themed or conspiracy/science-fiction themed and when it became clear that the historical sandbox was what defined them, made them popular, and gave them a niche they entirely claimed for themselves, they realized that Desmond Miles could never actually fulfill his role as overall series protagonist.
+Realizing they couldn't figure out a way to fix it led to the setting shift beginning in Black Flag.

 The E3 trailer for the first game shows Altaïr assassinating a Templar who is about to hang someone, shooting his bodyguard with a crossbow on the way.
 Nothing of the sort happens in the game, and crossbows were not available until two games later, in Brotherhood.